captainkev20/Our-Local-Media-iOS/README.md

 # Purpose

-Mobile app for Our Local Media - to serve as a way to quickly serve business ads and promotions to customers.
+Mobile app for Our Local Media.
+Provides business value by quickly allowing the business to serve ads and promotions to customers.

 # Features